 (Say [O Prophet], “I am only a warner, and none has the right to be worshiped except Allah, the One, the Subjugator,).{38/65}

-Q: What are the evidences of the existence of the creator (Allah)?
+Q: What are the evidence of the existence of the Creator (Allah)?

 A: The Quran is full of such evidences and some only presented here.
 (The reader is advised to check the Quran for more evidences.)